Sophia KnightNow my website is here.

-Email: sophia at lix.polytechnique.fr
+Email: sophia.knight at gmail.com

-I am a PhD student at LIX at Ecole Polytechnique.
-My supervisors are Frank Valencia and Catuscia Palamidessi.
-I am in the COMETE team.
-I am funded by INRIA.
-I am working to analyse the flow of information between interacting agents, particularly in security applications such as anonymity protocols.
-I have studied this problem from various perspectives: modal (epistemic) logic, process algebra, and games.
+I received my PhD in 2013 from LIX at Ecole Polytechnique.
+My supervisors were Frank Valencia and Catuscia Palamidessi.
+I was in the COMETE team.
+My dissertation analysed the flow of information between interacting agents, particularly in security applications such as anonymity protocols.
+I studied this problem from various perspectives: modal (epistemic) logic, process algebra, and games.